JetBrains/Qodana/topics/qodana-yaml.md

 where `name` is the dependency name, `version` is the dependency version, and `licenses` is the list of redefined dependency licenses.

-In the example above, you 'tell' Qodana to detect CDDL-1.1, GPL-2.0-with-classpath-exception and no other licenses for jaxb-runtime (only 2.3.1).
+In the example above, you 'tell' Qodana to detect CDDL-1.1, GPL-2.0-with-classpath-exception, and no other licenses for jaxb-runtime (only 2.3.1).
 This is useful when a dependency is dual-licensed, and you want to omit some license or when it's not possible to detect the license from the dependency sources correctly.

 ### Custom dependencies

 <link-summary>You can include a custom dependency in the license compatibility matrix.</link-summary>

-Currently, the license audit with %instance% is possible only for JPS, Maven, Gradle, npm, yarn and composer projects.
+Currently, the license audit with %instance% is possible only for JPS, Maven, Gradle, npm, yarn, and composer projects.
 To include the dependency that should be mentioned in the report but is impossible to detect from the project sources, use `customDependencies` to specify it:

 ```yaml
 version: "1.0"